 It is mandatory to own at least a third party car insurance policy while driving a car.
 If you get caught driving without it for the first time, you may be charged with a fine of Rs.
 2,000 with or without imprisonment of a maximum of 3 months that can increase to a fine of Rs.
 4,000 and/or jail of up to 3 months, when caught for the second time.

 How much is car insurance premium?

-The premium for third party car insurance depends on the engine capacity of the car and is fixed by the IRDAI.
+The premium rates for third-party car insurance depend on the engine capacity of the car and is fixed by the IRDAI.
 However, the premium for standalone own-damage and comprehensive car insurance policies varies from car to car depending on a number of factors such as car's MMV (Make, Model and Variant), RTO location, engine capacity, registration city, fuel type,

 What if my car insurance policy gets expired?